 If you’re like me you have years of files strewn about your computers at home.
+I occasionally go through and remove usesless stuff, starting with the largest files and directories.

 GNU Find Utilities are a set of tools for, as you might have guessed, finding files.
 It consists of four utilities: